binaryphile/www.minimak.org/pages/download.md

 log in on Windows 7 with the on-screen keyboard.
 Click on the _Ease of Access_ button in the lower left-hand corner of the login screen, then click _Type without the keyboard (On Screen Keyboard)_ and click _Ok_.
-We don't have directions for XP, but if you figure them out, please let us know so we can post them.
+I don't have directions for XP, but if you figure them out, please let us know so I can post them.

 If you want to avoid this possibility altogether, you may want to do the mappings yourself with [Key Mapper](#km), rather than rely on our